pivotal/docs-tap/multicluster/reference/tap-values-build-sample.hbs.md

 > to the latest patch, or
 > by using an [automatic update process (deprecated)](../../tanzu-build-service/install-tbs.md#auto-updates-config).

-> **Note:** See [Multicluster setup](../../scst-store/multicluster-setup.hbs.md) for more information about the value settings of `grype.metadataStore`.
+> **Note** See [Multicluster setup](../../scst-store/multicluster-setup.hbs.md) for more information about the value settings of `grype.metadataStore`.

-> **Note:** The `scanning.metadatastore.url` must be set to an empty string if you're installing Grype Scanner v1.2.0 or later or Snyk Scanner to deactivate the embedded Supply Chain Security Tools - Store integration.
+> **Note** The `scanning.metadatastore.url` must be set to an empty string if you're installing Grype Scanner v1.2.0 or later or Snyk Scanner to deactivate the embedded Supply Chain Security Tools - Store integration.

->**Note:** If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
+>**Note** If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
 If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherits that value by default.